You have a tax incentive.

 You need to be able to defend it.

 The IRS, HMRC and AEAT review that every line item is at market price.
-Visualnet generates the report that proves it — automatically, while your team works as usual.
+Visualnet generates the Procurement File that proves it — electronically signed with own probative value (Art.
+25.2 eIDAS), while your team works as usual.

 Your market.
 Your regulatory framework.